- Revlon failed at a S/4HANA implementation back in Feb of 2017, and this failure came to light in a quarterly call in March of 2019.

 In working with several SAP consulting firms and reviewing others’ material, it is clear that they have little interest in either knowing or communicating the maturity issues with S/4HANA.
 This is reminiscent of a quote from Dave McComb’s book Software Wasteland.

 One of the main problems with our industry is that there is far more money to be made by being incompetent than there is for being competent.
 There are still far too many contractors who make far more money not implementing systems that there are contractors that can implement productively.

 Dave McComb’s analysis is that consulting companies may even prefer if the applications they implement are immature.
-They are paid hourly, so whether the project goes live, does not matter.
-If they can get the project sold, then they can get paid even more as the innumerable problems requires the client to keep the consulting company around even longer.
+They are paid hourly, so whether the project goes live does not matter.
+If they can get the project sold, they can get paid even more as the innumerable problems require the client to keep the consulting company around even longer.
 And this translates to more billing hours.

 The consulting companies have some maturity issues they would like to hide from you.
 This is why they can’t be listened to — the only thing they look out for is their interests.
 They are happy to recommend inappropriate applications and create miniature disasters within their clients, as long as they can meet their financial needs.

-If we look at the legal defense of WiPro versus National Grid, WiPro stated that while the references they provided were fake, it was the responsibility of National Grid to check them.
+If we look at the legal defense of WiPro versus National Grid, WiPro stated that while the references they provided were fake, it was National Grid’s responsibility to check them.
 WiPro had no obligation to provide accurate references, as we covered in the article How to Understand Wipro’s Position on Lying.